designworld-ca/Proxmox/Install Nut on Proxmox.md

         serial = "0B2138N08003"
         vendor = "American Power Conversion"
         bus = "002"

 ```

 ### Edit the results to add your name and description for the UPS
 - Formatting is important!
 Do not have extra spaces before [BACKUPSPRO]
+- by overiding the battery.charge.low the shutdown command will be issued when there is still plenty of runtime
+- this is useful in case of slow shutdowns
 ```
 # Detected UPS from USB
 [BACKUPSPRO]